Vice Chair, Australasia

 Board reports combine financial and non-financial metrics, with the latter covering diverse risks across issues like cyber, sustainability, and, of course, people.

 But people-based compliance is not always clear-cut.
 Codes of conduct or employee workload practices can be open to interpretation.
-And they can make or break an organization’s reputation, as well as the reputation of board members.
+And they can make or break an organisation’s reputation, as well as the reputation of board members.

-So it makes sense to have someone on that board who can ask the right questions, such as:
+It's important to have someone on that board who can ask the right questions, such as:

 The board is responsible for governance and strategy, but the leadership team is ultimately accountable for execution.
 Having a talent lens across strategic reporting and decision-making can help them avoid some potholes in their strategic roadmap.

 Experienced HR strategists can also play a critical role in the success of a merger or acquisition by knowing how to ensure people feel they are a priority in the blending of two different cultures.
+They are also often involved in CEO succession planning, and can take responsibility for onboarding and guiding the new CEO.

 The CHRO is the one C-Suite role more likely to be held by a woman.
 Bringing a former CHRO onto the board could fast-track progress towards gender balance—as well as a greater diversity of skills and backgrounds.